stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.1.
 Certificates

 The purpose of using our certificate is to retrieve your JWKSet.
 Therefore BMID needs the root, the intermediate CA and the final public certifiate of yours.
-There is no need for your client certificate.BMID must be notified on time should there
+There is no need for your client certificate.

+**BMID must be notified on time when certificiate is changed.**

 - In production, it is not possible to use a self-signed certificate for the integration due to BMID needs the certificate & its intermediate chain.
 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.